Guide to the American Museum of Natural History

 Arrangement: The photographs in the album appear to be in roughly chronological order based on the journey.

-Digitized copies: 6 photographs from the collection have been digitized and placed online in the Alaska’s Digital Archives (search uaa-hmc-0600).
+Digitized copies: 6 photographs from the collection have been digitized and placed online in the Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

-Rights note: Copyright to collection materials in not held by the Archives.
+Rights note: Copyright to collection materials is not held by the Archives.

 Preferred citation: American Museum of Natural History Alaska-Yukon expedition photograph album, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.